loopandlearn/news/docs/index.md

 ## `OS/DIY`-Friendly Healthcare Providers

-What does that mean??
+What does that mean?
 Open Source/ Do-It-Yourself- Friendly Healthcare Providers (OS/DIY HCPs) are providers who are, at a minimum, willing to write prescriptions and provide prior authorizations for insurance.
 They do NOT need to be able or willing to teach you about your OS-AID or to help with settings.
-Occasionally, we hear about providers who dump patients using Loop or Trio- what a shame!
+Occasionally, we hear about providers who dump patients using OS-AID - what a shame!
 Any HCP who is willing to support OS-AID users- to any degree- belongs on our list!
-Please add yours if they qualify.
+Please [add yours](https://www.loopandlearn.org/hcp-recommendations/) if they qualify.

 - - -

 ## Text Size Tricks

-Did you know that you can enlarge your text size?
-You can change it for one app and leave the rest of your phone settings enlarged by going to iPhone settings -
+Did you know that you can change your text size?
+You can change it for one app and leave the rest of your phone settings unchanged.

-> accessibility -> per-app settings -> add app
+> iPhone settings -> accessibility -> per-app settings -> add app

 > then adjust text size (or other options) and they apply just to that app